Dr. Biology: This is Ask A Biologist, a program about the living world and I'm Dr. Biology.

 Brian: ...to make that for me.

-Dr. Biology: You just mentioned that, "If you know what you're doing that bees are rather gentle animals."
+Dr. Biology: You just mentioned that "if you know what you're doing, bees are rather gentle animals."
 You have a wonderful photograph of you, you're covered from head down to mid torso with bees.